 A Domain of One's Own

-A Domain of One’s Own (DoOO) is managed by the Division of Teaching and Learning Technologies (DTLT) at UMW.
-It was founded by Jim Groom, the co-founder of Reclaim Hosting.
+The original A Domain of One’s Own is managed by the Division of Teaching and Learning Technologies (DTLT) at UMW.
+It was founded by Jim Groom, subsequently the co-founder of Reclaim Hosting.

 Within the system, users may install LAMP-compatible Web applications, set up subdomains and email addresses, and install databases.
 In addition, users may choose to “map” their domain (or a subdomain) to other services, such as a UMW Blogs, Google Sites, or Tumblr.

 - EduHack Domain Kits - This site includes 18 Kits for you to learn about and practice your domain building skills.
 Each kit is an activity that will provide you the instructions and materials necessary to put in your domain a blog, a wiki, a stand alone web site, a file dropbox, a photo gallery, and more.